P2P On Wheels Allows the Agency to Deliver Emergency Assistance Services Where They Are Needed Most

 P2P On Wheels

-P2P On Wheels in Stamford helps address the high rate of food insecurity in that city, serves more Stamford residents with casework counseling and emergency financial assistance and increases collaboration with partner agencies in Stamford.
+P2P On Wheels in Stamford helps address the high rate of food insecurity in that city, serves more Stamford residents with casework counseling and emergency financial assistance.
+Our presence in Stamford also increases our opportunities to collaborate with partner agencies in Stamford.

-Staffed by a P2P Caseworker for client appointments, P2P On Wheels features a full selection of grocery items including fresh fruits & vegetables, dairy items, grains, meat & poultry and shelf-stable goods; providing enough food for three meals a day for seven days for each member of the family.
+Staffed by a P2P Caseworker for client appointments, P2P On Wheels features a full selection of grocery items including fresh fruits & vegetables, dairy items, grains, meat & poultry and shelf-stable goods.
+We are able to provide enough food for three meals a day for seven days for each member of the family.

-There is a high rate of food insecurity in Stamford – 12% of the city’s population does not know where their next meal is coming from.
+The rate of food insecurity in Stamford is staggering – 12% of the city’s population does not know where their next meal is coming from.
 With the high cost of living in this area, nearly 30,000 Stamford residents struggle financially.

-The effects of poverty and food insecurity – hunger; poor health – are devastating.
-For children, the impact is even more severe and has long-term consequences – stunting their physical and emotional growth; limiting their educational and economic opportunities.
+The effects of poverty and food insecurity – hunger and poor health – are devastating.
+For children, the impact is even more severe and has long-term consequences – stunting their physical and emotional growth, as well as limiting their educational and economic opportunities.

 Serving More People